-This Cucumber Saketini has become my new favorite cocktail.
+This Cucumber Saketini has become one of my absolute favorite cocktails.
 It's smooth and easy to drink but quite boozy, with vodka, sake, and a hint of muddled cucumber.

-The thought of ever celebrating another Valentine's Day like this– sipping cocktails in a trendy lounge before hopping around the city, mask-free– borders on fantastical at this point.
-But, maybe I could create a version of this delicious cocktail that would momentarily take me back to last Valentine's day, like smelling sunscreen in January.
+When Covid hit, I often attempted to re-create some of my favorite restaurant cocktails from the safety of my own home.
+Maybe I could create a version of this delicious cocktail that would momentarily take me back to last Valentine's day, like smelling sunscreen in January.
 Thus the Cucumber Saketini was born.

 Cucumber Saketini Ingredients

-As I mentioned earlier, there are only 3 ingredients in this delicious boozy martini: vodka, sake, and fresh cucumber.
+As I mentioned earlier, there are only 3 ingredients in this delicious boozy Cucumber Saketini:

 Sake, as it's known here in the U.S., is sometimes defined as "Japanese Rice Wine".
 It is an alcohol made from fermented rice.
 However, sake is a fairly broad term, since there are so many different kinds of sake with varying flavor profiles, ABV, mouthfeel, etc.

 I'm fairly new to the world of Sake, but I have enjoyed most of the ones I've tried.
-This Black and Gold Sake by Gekkeikan Sake is the sake currently stocking my bar cart.
-It's delicious, with soft, smooth taste that I wish I could describe further.
+This Black and Gold Sake by Gekkeikan Sake is currently stocking my bar cart.
+It's delicious, with soft, floral taste that I wish I could describe further.
 Their website can help with that.

 I love making flavorful cocktails for my friends and family.
 They're usually pretty strong, sometimes citrusy, always flavorful, and never overly sweet.